Choosing Car Insurance Deductibles

 How do car insurance deductibles work?

-The definition of a deductible can vary based on what type of insurance you are referring to.
-Even between your home and auto insurance, what defines your deductible varies.
+The definition of a deductible can vary based on the type of insurance you are referring to.
+Even between your home and auto insurance, the deductible you pay varies.
 For your auto insurance, a deductible is defined as your portion of the financial responsibility for repairs to your vehicle.
 Although this is a fairly straightforward way to describe your deductible, there are some individual details that can help save you money on your car insurance and determine the right policy for you.
 Let’s explore.

 insurance policies